MirceaMacarie/History_Cypress_Test/README.md

-## :pushpin: Demo videos of the Automation test :clapper:
+## :pushpin: Demo video of the Automation test :clapper:
-Below is the video recording of the automation tests execution written for testing of Faculty of History BBU website.
+Below is the **video recording** of the automation tests execution, written for testing of Faculty of History BBU website.

 https://user-images.githubusercontent.com/115346533/219752630-178f0125-7527-4097-9805-4e172a84e3cf.mp4